IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Requirements.md

 The [DFHDPLOY](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/deploying/dfhdploy_overview.html) utility is provided with IBM CICS Transaction Server (CICS) and is required to run the [push bundle](Commands#command-push-bundle), [deploy bundle](Commands#command-deploy-bundle), and [undeploy bundle](Commands#command-undeploy-bundle) commands.
 These commands start DFHDPLOY with a script to perform deploy and undeploy operations.
 For example the deploy operation will define, install, then enable a CICS BUNDLE resource in a one or more CICS regions.

-The DFHDPLOY utility requires CICSPlex System Manager \(CPSM\) that is also provided with CICS to be configured, and for CPSM to be connected to the target CICS regions.
+CICSPlex System Manager \(CPSM\) is provided with CICS and is required to run the DFHDPLOY utility.
+CPSM should be connected to the CICS regions into which the CICS application is being installed.